Decentree/lens-apps-stats/README.md

 ### 👋 About

-Statistics for apps on Lens protocol.
+Statistics for apps on Lens Protocol.
 Let the race begin!

 Made with ❤️ by [decentree.com](https://decentree.com/)